-Sometimes you have to send a text message without access to your smartphone– maybe it’s charging, maybe you left it at home.
+There are times when you may find yourself needing to send a text message when your phone is out of reach — maybe it’s charging or maybe you left it at home.
 No matter the reason, sending texts from your email account is sometimes necessary.

 Sending an email as an SMS